 1 – Preparation

-- Question preparation is carried out by Simoons & Company.
+Question preparation is carried out by Simoons & Company.
 We will consult with the alliance managers from both partner organisations involved in the Health Check to determine an approved final set of questions.
+We’ll then setup the survey and perform the survey.

 2 – Performing the Survey